awslabs/multi-model-server/README.md

 * **Model Signature** (json file) - defines the inputs and outputs that MMS is expecting to hand-off to the API
 * **assets** (text files) - auxiliary files that support model inference such as vocabularies, labels, etc. and vary depending on the model

-Further details on these files, custom services, and advanced exporting features can be found on the [Package Models for Use with MMS](../model-archiver/docs/README.md) page in the [docs folder](./model-archiver/docs).
+Further details on these files, custom services, and advanced `model-archiver` features can be found on the [Package Models for Use with MMS](model-archiver/README.md) page.

 **2. Prepare your model custom service code**